The neutron-capture and alpha-elements abundance ratios scatter in old stellar populations. Cosmological simulations of the stellar halo: The effects of differential SNII enrichment

 Our implementation of multiple events per SN explosion is expected to affect not only the chemical properties of the galaxies but also the star formation process, as the rate at which the gas is enriched will impact the cooling rates, affecting the amount of cold/dense gas available for star formation at different times.
-This will produce an initial change in the star formation rate due to variations in the enrichment level, and further changes due to the variations in the amount of available feedback\footnote{We note that these effects might be enhanced/reduced in the simulations analysed in this Section due to the idealized nature of the ICs (see Section~\ref{sec:cosmo} for simulations in a cosmological context). }.
+This will produce an initial change in the star formation rate due to variations in the enrichment level, and further changes due to the variations in the amount of available feedback\footnote{We note that these effects might be enhanced/reduced in the simulations analysed in this Section due to the idealized nature of the ICs (see Section~\ref{app:cosmo} for simulations in a cosmological context). }.

-Fig.~\ref{fig:SFR_isolated} shows the star formation rate (SFR), and the evolution of the stellar mass ($M_{\rm star}$) and metallicity ($Z$) in simulations SE64 and ME64.
+Fig.~\ref{fig:SFR_isolated} shows the star formation rate (SFR), and the evolution of the stellar mass ($M_{\rm star}$) and stellar metallicity (Z, defined as the mass in metals -- all chemical elements except hydrogen and helium -- divided by the total mass) in simulations SE64 and ME64.
 The two simulations have similar SFRs and integrated stellar masses during the first $\sim 0.5$ Gyr; however, the metallicity of the stellar population is clearly distinct from very early times.
 This difference originates in the variations of the enrichment of the ISM in the two runs: in ME64 the first explosion events associated to the most massive short-lived stars occur very quickly after star formation (i.e. $3$ Myr, Section~\ref{sec:multiple}) triggering a very fast enrichment of the surrounding gas.
 In contrast, in SE64 the single explosion associated to all SNII within a star particle occurs after $\sim 15-20$ Myr from its formation\footnote{Note that the time of the explosion of star particles associated to SNII in the CS model is the mean age of the individual stars within a star particle that are progenitors of SNII (Section~\ref{sec:multiple}).
-The explosion time changes from particle to particle, and depends on the choice of the IMF and the metallicity of the star particle.}.
+The explosion time can change from particle to particle, as it depends on the choice of the IMF and the metallicity of the star particle.}.